kazurayam/TestObjectThatMatchesIPAddress/README.md

 Katalon TestObject that matches IP Address
 ============

+This is a small Katalon Stduio project for demonstration purpse.
+You can download the zip from the REALSES page, unzip it and open it with your Katalon Studio.

+This project is developed using Katalon Studio version 7.5.5.

 # Problem to solve

 Let me suppose I have a web page with following HTML fragment: